extra2000/yocto-ros2-minimal/docs/yocto/specifics/rpi3bp.md

 ## Testing

 Insert SD card and power on Raspberry Pi 3B+.
-Access serial console and login with `root` user.
+Access serial console and login as `yocto` user with password `yocto`.
 Then, follow [Testing](../common/testing.md) instructions.